On Truthful Mechanisms without Pareto-efficiency: Characterizations and Fairness: Introduction

 Mechanism $f$ is truthful, non-bossy, and neutral if and only if $f$ is a serial-quota mechanism. \end{restatable}

 The characterization is for mechanisms that are truthful, non-bossy, and neutral.
 We observe that each of the three properties is needed for the characterization to hold.
-A mechanism that is non-bossy and neutral but \emph{not truthful}, could give each agent in order their ``worst'' set of goods according to the quota (instead of the demand).
+A mechanism that is non-bossy and neutral but \emph{not truthful}, could give each agent in order their ``worst'' set of goods according to the quotas.
 A mechanism that is truthful and neutral but \emph{not non-bossy}, could let the first agent assign each agent her quota in order, but according to the demand determined by the preference of the \emph{first} agent.
 Finally, a mechanism that is truthful and non-bossy but \emph{not neutral}, could simply allocate the goods according to some constant allocation, irrespective of the agents reported preferences.

-Before discussing implication of our main result, we present the approach we take proving \cref{theorem:strict}.
+\paragraph{Proof outline.} Before discussing implication of our main result, we present the approach we take proving \cref{theorem:strict}.
 We prove it in several steps.

 We first prove the same characterization for {partition mechanisms over} lexicographic preferences (which are always \emph{strict}, meaning that there is never a tie between different subsets).
 For these preferences, we first show that any truthful, non-bossy, and neutral partition mechanism must be Pareto-efficient (\cref{proposition:Pareto-efficient}).
-This turns out to be sufficient to imply that the mechanism must be a serial-quota mechanism (\cref{proposition:lexi_case}).
+This turns out to be sufficient to imply that the mechanism must be a serial-quota mechanism (\cref{proposition:lexi-case}).

 We then move to consider any class $\PP$ in the family of strict classes $\FFn(\MM)$.
 We first prove a central lemma, called the Control Lemma (\cref{control}), which is a variant of the Control Lemma proven in \cite{AmanatidisBCM17}, which we later use to prove the characterization result for partition mechanisms over $\PP$.
-The Control Lemma of \cite{AmanatidisBCM17} is based on two key concepts that they define.
-The first is that of ``strong desire'' and that second is of ``control''.
+The Control Lemma of \cite{AmanatidisBCM17} is based on two key concepts {defined in \cite{AmanatidisBCM17}}.
+The first is that of ``strong desire'' and {the} second is of ``control''.